medcomdk/MedCom-FHIR-Communication/docs/index.md

 [HL7 FHIR®© description of Provenance](http://hl7.org/fhir/R4/provenance.html)

-## Governance for Test and Certification
+# 5. Governance for Test and Certification

 All profiles **MUST** be validated with the FHIR validator

 All profiles **MUST** be validated with TouchStone

+**Insert requirements from the test and certification process here**

-## Governance for Release Notes
+# 6. Governance for Release Notes

 Updates in the latest release.

+**Insert requirements from the test and certification process here**